Skip to content

 Create a Server

-1. Press s to view servers
+1. Navigate to servers view: :servers<Enter>

 3. Fill in the form: